-Small/Mid Cap Equity Universe Benchmarks Index Benchmarks the median of a comparable Net of investment management fees, the total rate of return should exceed the Benchmark Index 1 .
-Volatility, as measured by the standard deviation of quarterly returns, should be similar to the Benchmark Index 1 .
-Total returns should rank above the median of a comparable universe of core Small/Mid Cap
+Time Horizon Universe Benchmarks Index Benchmarks Rolling market cycle (approximately 3-5 years).
+Total returns should rank above the median of a comparable universe of core Small/Mid Cap Funds. fees, the total rate of return should Volatility, as measured by the standard deviation of quarterly returns, should be similar to the Benchmark Index 1 .